nickrussler/commentbox/README.md

 Then deploy the demo project in any AS with eclipse or your IDE of choice.

+NOTE: The Extended Demo is not maintainded anymore, i will remove it in the future.

 ## Notice for JBoss usage
 In case you use JBoss and want to use the live features you need to adjust the standalone.xml to support atmosphere: